shelbyspees/speesblog/_posts/2015-03-14-the-best-decision.md

 In my third year of college I studied abroad in Bordeaux, France for a semester.
 It had been probably twelve years since I started wishing for boy-short hair.

 Unlike most study abroad experiences you hear about, mine wasn't a dream-come-true.
-The culture shock, loneliness, and various events in my life caused mental health to go down the drain, and my schoolwork was suffering because of it.
+Culture shock, loneliness, and various unfortunate events in my life caused my mental health to go down the drain, and my schoolwork was suffering because of it.
 My long-distance boyfriend at the time was pulling away and I needed a change.
 I asked my roommate for moral support and we went to the salon on November 2nd, 2010.

 Within three cuts I knew I had made the right decision.
 Instead of making my face look chubby like I had expected, my pixie framed it in a really flattering way.
 This was a huge improvement over wearing it back in a ponytail.